C2C - Route 7

 Run by: Anna & Mike

 Group friendly with superb home cooked Thai cuisine, made by Anna who is Thai.
 Now a vibrant hub of the local community, runs a beer festival and is now the home of Penrith Chess Club.
+There's also a tango club and a Northern Soul night once a month.
 This 17th century former coaching inn is less than a mile from the centre of Penrith, on the A6 southbound.
 The Crown has 14 bedrooms so is ideal for groups.
 There's a lock up for bikes and a big bar and eating area.
 Dinner is reasonably priced and there's a new menu.
 Can take groups of up to 12.

 Rooms: 14 T/D/S/F - half en-suite.